Robert-LTH/azure-pipeline-gpt-pr-review/overview.md

 ### Configure the task

 Once you have added the task to your pipeline, configure it.
-In the task configuration, provide your API key for OpenAI API.
+In the task configuration, provide your API key and modify the system prompt if needed.
 To create an API key, go to https://platform.openai.com/account/api-keys.

 ### Review Pull Requests